LoRaFi/LoRaFi/API.md

 - tx_sw is the transmitter switch pin number of LoRa transceiver
 - dio0 is the dio0 (digital input/output no. 0) pin number of LoRa transceiver

-> Note: The pins numbers is the Arduino pins numbers that connected to the LoRa transceiver
+> Note 1: The pins numbers is the Arduino pins numbers that connected to the LoRa transceiver

-If you use the LoRaFi board you do not need to pass any thing and the ``` begin() ``` function will be written as follows:
+> Note 2: If you use the LoRaFi board you do not need to pass any thing and the ```begin()``` function will be written as follows:

 ```C++
 LoRaFi.begin();